nieves-observatory/observarium-etl/README.md

 pipenv install -r requirements.txt
 ```

-Work on the ETL process with Jupyter Lab
+The ETL process is developed using Jupyter Lab, and thus has Jupyter Lab already installed as a dependency in this repository.

 ```
 jupyter lab